c3zi/promo-audio-extractor/README.md

 * id can be taken from the first endpoint

 ### Quality
-To run unit tests execute: `composer qa`
+To run code quality checks just run a command: `composer qa`

 It runs three commands: